 (1) Of the total weighted balance of risk assets, NIS 172 million was deducted due to adjustments with respect to the streamlining plan (March 31, 2018: NIS 270 million).

-(2) Capital ratios required by the Supervisor of Banks as from January 1, 2015.
 As from January 1, 2015, an additional capital requirement was added to these ratios at 1% of the housing loan balance as of the reporting date.

 This requirement was gradually implemented through January 1, 2017.